Do AI Search Engines Have Brand Bias? Yes — Here's the Proof

 The methodology was rigorous.
 The researchers constructed a pipeline that controls the quality gap between optimal and sub-optimal options, creating a calibrated testbed where the objectively better choice is identifiable.
 They then injected contextual biases (logical, context-appropriate framing that favors sub-optimal choices) and measured whether the models could resist the manipulation.

 For brand visibility, this means the context surrounding your brand in the AI's training data and retrieval sources matters as much as the objective quality of your product.
 If competitor coverage frames them favorably in publications AI engines trust, the AI's recommendation will reflect that framing, even if your product is objectively stronger.
-The quality of your product does not automatically translate into AI recommendation.
-The quality of your editorial presence does.
+The quality of your editorial presence drives the recommendation, not the quality of your product alone.

 ICLR 2026: latent source preferences in LLM agents